swooletw/laravel-hyperf.com/docs/docs/introduction.md

 :::

 ::: note
 The QPS results for Laravel Hyperf have little difference between 1 worker and 8 workers configurations.
-Both configurations achieve approximately 1600 QPS.
-There might be some imitations in the benchmarking tool or methodology.
+Both configurations achieve approximately 6300 QPS.
+That means there's limitation in the benchmarking environment.
 In real cases Laravel Hyperf should have much better performance.
 :::